elcacique69/DCF---Portfolio-Acquisition-Tool/README.md

 # Collumns names

 ## To be done in the code
-Calculate the Age at Closing Date
-Calculate the Remaining Lease Term at Closing Date
+Calculate the Age and Remaining Lease Term at Closing Date